cwcromwell/docs/python_sdk_setup.md

 ~~~

 It worked.
-Here's the output of the successful installation:
+Here's the output of the successful `pandas` installation:

 ~~~
 Collecting pandas